jflieben/assortedFunctionsV2/M365PermissionsCloud/ARCHITECTURE.md

 ## 🛡️ Permissions Required

-Resources in this deployment require specific RBAC assignments to function automatically:
+Resources in the Azure part of M365Permissions require specific RBAC assignments to function, these are **assigned automatically**:

 1. **Scanner VM**: Assigned `Owner` on the Resource Group to facilitate self-healing and auto-scaling operations.
 2. **Scanner VM**: Assigned `Key Vault Administrator` to manage internal secrets.